NetworkCurator/NetworkCurator.github.io/developer/database.md

 <sup>2</sup> This table is created during installation, but its support still work-in-progress.

 {:.p-note}
 In addition to identifiers set by user (e.g. network name, node name, link name), the database creates internal ids for all network elements.
-These consist of one letter prefix (e.g. 'W' for networks and 'N' for nodes) followed by a few random characters.
+These consist of a one-letter prefix (e.g. 'W' for networks and 'N' for nodes) followed by a few random characters.
 Table joins are often performed using these internal identifiers.